-- Member is quiet or does not respond to questions. - Member simply says yes or no or gives inappropriate or inconsistent answers to your questions. - Member may have trouble communicating in English or you may have a very difficult time understanding what they are trying to communicate. - Member self identifies as LEP by requesting language assistance.
+- Member is quiet or does not respond to questions. - The member simply says yes or no or gives inappropriate or inconsistent answers to your questions. - Members may have trouble communicating in English, or you may have trouble understanding what they are saying. - Member self-identifies as LEP by requesting language assistance.